Dallas Employment Discrimination Lawyer

 What Is Employment Discrimination?

-Under state and federal law, it is illegal to make employment decisions based on a person's:
+Under legislation such as the Civil Rights Act, it is illegal to make employment decisions based on a person's:

 Behaviors or actions that could be considered discriminatory include: